httpwg/http2-spec/draft.md

 ## Goals and Non-Goals

-The immediate goal is to make the use of HTTP more robust in the face of passive monitoring.
+The immediate goal is to make the use of HTTP more robust in the face of pervasive passive monitoring {{RFC7258}}.

-Such passive attacks are often opportunistic; they rely on sensitive information being available in the clear.
-Furthermore, they are often broad, where all available data is collected en masse, being analyzed separately for relevant information.

 A secondary goal is to limit the potential for active attacks.
 It is not intended to offer the same level of protection as afforded to "https" URIs, but instead to increase the likelihood that an